gtalus/GURPSInitTool/docs/combatant_edit.rst

 - **StunMental**: Mental stun.
 NPCs skip their normal turn and check for recovery with an IQ roll
 - **StunRecovr**: Recovering from mental stun, NPCs will automatically finish recovering at the start of the next turn.

 - **Waiting**: Table display right justified.
 Turn skipped automatically.
-Tag update will not modify any present tag.
-- **Disabled**: Generic disabled state.
+- **Disabled**: Generic disabled state: often termed 'incapacitated' in the rules.
 Greyed out in table.
 Turn skipped automatically.
-Tag update will remove tag.
 - **Unconscious**: Indicates unconsciousness.
 Otherwise identical to **Disabled**
 - **Dead**: Dead.
 As **Disabled**